hackerzhuli/tdoku-lib/README.md

 #### Origin
 This Project is forked from [tdoku](https://github.com/t-dillon/tdoku/tree/master).
-The purpose is to contain the generator into the tdoku library, instead of an executable.
-So it can be easily used with an c interface.
+The purpose is adapt it to an library with an C interface.
+Easy for any language to call from.

+Added:
+    TdokuSolve: an utility function with simplified interface to solve an puzzle
+    TdokuGenerate: generate an puzzle
+    TdokuRate: rate an puzzle using solvers of tdoku library

+Removed:
-Also, benchmarks, other solvers and docs are deleted so it is simpler for users who just want to use the tdoku library.
+    Benchmarks and other solvers and docs are removed so it only contains useful stuff for people who want to use the tdoku library.